 Michael Buchler, Professor of Music Theory, has taught a wide range of graduate and undergraduate courses in music theory, including linear analysis and theory and analysis of recent music.
 He is also the Faculty Director of FSU’s Music Living-Learning Community.

-Professor Buchler’s recent research focuses on Broadway musicals, analysis of twentieth- and twenty-first century music, and critiques of transformational analysis.
+Professor Buchler’s research focuses on Broadway musicals, analysis of twentieth- and twenty-first century music, and critiques of transformational analysis.
 He has presented his work at numerous conferences, and his articles and reviews appear in Music Theory Spectrum, Perspectives of New Music, Journal of Music Theory, Music Theory Online, Journal of Music Theory Pedagogy, Journal of the Society for American Music, Journal of Mathematics and Music, and other journals.
-He is currently Vice President of the Society for Music Theory (SMT) and has previously served as a member of the SMT Executive Board, as both a member (2012) and as chair (2013) of the SMT Program Committee, and as a member of the Music Theory Online editorial board.
+He is President-Elect of the Society for Music Theory (SMT) and has previously served as Vice-President, a Member-at-Large on the SMT’s Executive Board, and as both a member and as chair of the SMT Program Committee.
+He was President of Music Theory Southeast from 2016-2018.
+He serves or has served on the editorial boards of SMT-V, Indiana Theory Review, Rivista di Analisi e Teoria Musicale, and Music Theory Online.